-104 Part 17 (Native title provisions for mining leases), division 4 (Mining leases), subdivisions 4 (Referral and native title issues decision) and 5 (Requirements for combined hearing)
+106 Part 17 (Native title provisions for mining leases), division 4 (Mining leases), subdivisions 4 (Referral and native title issues decision) and 5 (Requirements for combined hearing)

-105 Part 17 (Native title provisions for mining leases), division 4 (Mining leases), subdivision 7 (Special provisions about completion of combined hearing and making of native titles issues decision)
+107 Part 17 (Native title provisions for mining leases), division 4 (Mining leases), subdivision 7 (Special provisions about completion of combined hearing and making of native titles issues decision)

-106 Part 17 (Native title provisions for mining leases), division 4 (Mining leases), subdivision 6 (Overruling of native title issues decision)
+108 Part 17 (Native title provisions for mining leases), division 4 (Mining leases), subdivision 6 (Overruling of native title issues decision)

-- (b) the renewal of the mineral development licence is an act- - (i) that affects native title rights and interests; and - (ii) to which the right to negotiate provisions would have otherwise applied; and - (iii) that is an approved exploration etc. act under a determination in force under section 26A(1) of the Commonwealth Native Title Act.
+- (a) the mineral development licence is a low impact mineral development licence; and - (b) the renewal of the mineral development licence is an act- - (i) that affects native title rights and interests; and - (ii) to which the right to negotiate provisions would have otherwise applied; and - (iii) that is an approved exploration etc. act under a determination in force under section 26A(1) of the Commonwealth Native Title Act.